smansoft/spring-login/README.md

 These projects can be used as templates for creation of new Java Spring Framework projects.

-Project sl-jsp-djpa-eclnk-cache contains more advanced gui and more roles (please, see screenshots here: doc/screenshots).
+Project sl-jsp-djpa-eclnk-cache contains more advanced gui, more roles and more advanced implementation of auth (please, see screenshots here: doc/screenshots).
 Also sl-jsp-djpa-eclnk-cache creates default Root Admin (login: 'root' passw: 'root').
+Root Admin cann't be removed (but can be updated, for ex. passw value).

 You can launch built applications as using
 	java -jar sl-xxx.war